 Working in co-operation with the Ministry of Social Development we are able to re-unite some children with their families within a few months.
 When appropriate, children are either adopted or placed in foster care.
 Others may stay with us for a number of years.
 Each child is an individual and their circumstances are not all the same.
 While the number of children fluctuates, on average there are 60 children at the Home.

 We are privileged to have on our Board of Trustees people who are parents themselves, live nearby, visit the Home regularly and are always on call.
 The Board of Trustees has overall responsibility for the design, delivery and evaluation of the Home’s activities.
 Representatives from the Ministry of Social Development also visit from time to time and do their own evaluations, as do our major donors.

-Mr Bokang Lipholo, Assistant Manager
+Mr Bokang Lipholo, Acting General Manager

 The Official Website of